Tunisia entry requirements for Peru passport holders

 2

-Gather all required documents: passport, photos, application form, flight itinerary, hotel booking, bank statements, and travel insurance.
-Make copies of everything.
+Gather all required documents: passport, photos, application form, flight itinerary, hotel bookings, bank statements, travel insurance.
+Make photocopies of everything — the embassy will keep the originals of some documents and return others.

 3